Breezy1214/ATM-System/README.md

-# Banking-System
+# ATM-System

 ## Overview

-The Banking-System project is a simple ATM simulation written in Java.
+The ATM-System project is a simple ATM simulation written in Java.
 It allows users to log in with their account number and PIN, check their balance, deposit money, and withdraw money from their accounts.

 ## Features